znsio/specmatic-documentation/contract_testing.md

 Contract Tests are Fast and Quick like Unit Tests and still offer a majority of the value provided by Integration Tests.

-Before picking a Contract Testing tool, it is important to understand which type of Contract Testing you need.
-This will depend on the order in which Consumer and Provider are built / defined.
-* FrontEnd before BackEnd / Consumer First - [Consumer Driven Contract](https://martinfowler.com/articles/consumerDrivenContracts.html)
+# Qontract - Contract First

+Most of the "Contract Testing" tools are "[Consumer Driven Contract](https://martinfowler.com/articles/consumerDrivenContracts.html)" testing tool.
+Here the contract is generated based on the Provider Stub / Mock server that is defined by Consumers.
+This setup suits the Consumer First Development Style better.
+Here Provider API design is based on what the Consumers need.
 * In this style consumers (UI, Applications) write Test Doubles for Providers because the Provider API does not exist.
 * A contract is generated based on these Test Doubles and shared with the Provider API Team
 * Now it is the responsibility of the Provider API team to make sure they honor this contract

+However there are scenarios where this may not work well.
-* API First - Provider Driven Contract
+* Public APIs - Here the Provider has to publish the Contract before Consumer Development can begin
-  * The Provider API Team write tests against their application
-  * These tests generate a test Double or Fake which is shared with Consumer Teams.
-  * Consumers use these Test Doubles / Fakes during development and testing to avoid expensive calls to the real Provider

-It is not easy to pick on approach.
-Some use cases require an API First approach while others may not.
-Also quite often we need to develop the Provider and Consumer in parallel.

-Qontract being a [Contract First](/#what-is-contract-first) contract testing tool, suits both development styles seamlessly.
+* API First - Some teams prefer to start with API Design for various reasons.
+Consumer Development starts only after that.

+We believe both "Consumer First" and "Provider First" styles have their place in application architecture and wanted to build a tool that caters to both styles.

+So we decided on **Contract First** approach.
+When you start with the Contract, you can either go the Provider First route or Consumer First route.
+This also reduces bias towards Provider or Consumer in API Design.